 Are you looking for a way to make a difference in the world, gain new experiences and training, see new career possibilities, do something different, get away from the normal grind, be adventurous, share your faith, or have you always had a secret desire to see Africa?
 We can help you achieve any and all of those goals.

 You can volunteer for up to one month.
 A one to two week stay is recommended.
 After all, this is Africa and it will require a lot of adjustment on your part.
-(To volunteer for longer than one month will require evaluation and approval from the Neema House directors.)
+(To volunteer for longer than one month will require evaluation and approval from the Neema Village directors.)

 All volunteers over the age of 18 are required to purchase a volunteer visa, regardless of their length of stay, unless you have been otherwise instructed by the volunteer coordinator.
 The volunteer Visa will cost $200 to $250, depending on where you are coming from.
 After you have applied to volunteer at Neema Village and have received permission from our volunteer coordinator to plan your trip and come, you will receive additional instructions about getting your volunteer visa.